Photovoltaic Types and PV Cell Technologies

 Crystalline Silicon (c-Si)

-This is the most common technology used to produce photovoltaic cells representing about 90% of the market today.
-Crystalline photovoltaic cells are made from silicon which is first melted, and then crystallised into ingots or casting’s of pure silicon.
+This is the most common technology used to produce the photovoltaic types of cells representing about 90% of the market today.
+Crystalline photovoltaic types are made from silicon which is first melted, and then crystallised into ingots or casting’s of pure silicon.
 Thin slices of silicon called wafers, are cut from a single crystal of silicon (Mono-crystalline) or from a block of silicon crystals (Poly-crystalline) to make individual cells.
 The conversion efficiency for these types of photovoltaic cell ranges between 10% and 20%.

 A single-crystal silicon seed is dipped into this molten silicon and is slowly pulled out from the liquid producing a single-crystal ingot.
 The ingot is then cut into very thin wafers or slices which are then polished, doped, coated, interconnected and assembled into modules and arrays.
 These types of photovoltaic cells are also widely used in photovoltaic panel construction.